 Medical school is lengthy, challenging, and physically strenuous.
 Admissions committees want to know if you can commit to something over a long period of time.
 The best evidence of this is long-term commitment to research, volunteerism, or clinical work.
 Don't sneeze at a violin hobby, a club sport, or anything else you've pursued for several years.

 Altruism distinguishes a strong medical school applicant from a mediocre one.
-Volunteer work and community service (anything from working on a local public health campaign to joining the the Peace Corps) speak most strongly to this quality.
+Volunteer work and community service (anything from working on a local public health campaign to joining the the Peace Corps or participating in Canada's SHAD program) speak most strongly to this quality.
 Many schools expect you to explain how service to others has informed your decision to become a doctor.

 Teaching experience is always an asset to a medical school application because it suggests an ability to communicate clearly and confidently.
 If you are teaching in an underserved community (say, working as a tutor at a Boys & Girls Club), you're also likely to develop your compassion and humanity.

 If you haven't spent much time at the soup kitchen or community health clinic, don't despair.
 There are other noble and just reasons to decide to pursue medicine.
 Did you have a personal experience with illness, injury, or death that sparked your interest?
 Did a role model or family member inspire you to become a doctor?
 How have you demonstrated a genuine concern for the well-being of other people?

 Medical schools look for individuals who have a strong interest in science and a wide-ranging intellect.
 They want to graduate physicians who listen to their patients and use their acquired talents to heal them.
 There is no magic combination of scores or personal qualities that will create an unbroken path into medical school, so sell yourself, not someone else.